james-stevens/handshake-ansible/README.md

 ## Inventory.yaml

-The first thing you will need to do is copy “example_inventory.yaml” to “inventory.yaml”, then edit it to list your hosts.
+The first thing you will need to do is copy `example_inventory.yaml` to `inventory.yaml`, then edit it to list your hosts.
 You do not have to state whether they are Debian or Ubuntu, that is auto-detected by ansible.

-The requirements of your server are that you have a login and your login has permission to `sudo` (i.e. is in the group “sudo”).
+The requirements of your server are that you have a login and your login has permission to `sudo` (i.e. is in the group `sudo`).
 You will need to know the password of this login for `sudo` to work.
 You can do the initial login either with passwords or ssh-keys, obv keys is better.